Overview of Importing Data into Neo4j

 How much time you have to perform the import.

-Before you import data into the graph, you must have an idea of the target graph data model you want to achieve.
-Work with the data architects for your application so that everybody agrees upon:
+Before you import data into the graph, you will have an idea of the target graph data model you want to achieve.
+You must work with the data architects for your application so that everybody agrees upon:

 Names of entities (node labels).

 Names of properties for nodes and relationships.

 Constraints to be defined.

 The most important queries?

 These graph data model components must be agreed upon before you import the data.
 You learn how to model your data in the course Graph Data Modeling for Neo4j

 CSV is a common file type that an RDBMS can produce.